trustoverip/tswg-acdc-specification/spec/spec.md

 https://github.com/trustoverip/tswg-acdc-specification/issues/18
 :::

-The Schema dialect for ACDC 1.0 is JSON Schema 2020-12 and is indicated by the identifier `"https://json-schema.org/draft/2020-12/schema"`  [@JSch][@JSch_202012].
+The Schema dialect for ACDC 1.0 is JSON Schema 2020-12 and is indicated by the identifier `"https://json-schema.org/draft/2020-12/schema"`  [[ref: JSch]] [[ref: JSch_202012]].
 This is indicated in a JSON Schema via the value of the top-level `$schema` field.
 Although the value of `$schema` is expressed as a URI, de-referencing does not provide dynamically downloadable schema dialect validation code.
 This would be an attack vector.
 The Validator must control the tooling code dialect used for schema validation and hence the tooling dialect version actually used.
 A mismatch between the supported tooling code dialect version and the `$schema` string value should cause the validation to fail.
 The string is simply an identifier that communicates the intended dialect to be processed by the schema validation tool.
 When provided, the top-level `$schema` field value for ACDC version 1.0 must be "https://json-schema.org/draft/2020-12/schema".

 #### Schema versioning